 The personal data (incl. electronic data) obtained during investigation activities (in inspections) is processed until the legal basis stipulated by the CL for processing (incl. storage of data) ceases, and this data is destroyed after coming into final force of decision adopted by the decision-making body of the CC, unless there is any legal basis for further storage of this data, for example, a claim on compensation of damage caused as a result of infringement of CL or an application to the European Court of Human Rights (ECHR) against Latvia concerning an alleged infringement of human rights.

-Personal data of job applicants is stored for a period not exceeding 3 months after the end of competition.
+Personal data of job applicants is stored for a period of two years in order to ensure the legal interests of the CC.
 The CC as the employer stores applicant's data, if it is necessary for protection of lawful rights of the CC, for example, in the case of challenging the selection process.

 Personal data that is related to ensuring of the economic activity of the CC is processed until fulfilment of the agreement and is stored for archiving purposes for 10 years after expiration of the agreement period.